A classical groupoid model for quantum networks: Foundations

 Biunitaries are important structures from the theory of planar algebras (see Section~\ref{sec:relatedwork}) which play an essential role in our calculus.

 \begin{definition} In \GAf, a biunitary on a skeletal groupoid \cat G is a unitary 2-morphism fulfilling the equations depicted in \autoref{fig:biunitarity}. \end{definition}

-The source and target of a biunitary is the set $\Mor(\cat G)$ of morphisms of the skeletal groupoid.
-So concretely, a biunitary is an automorphism of $\Mor(\cat G)$ satisfying an algebraic condition.
+The source and target of the biunitary is the composite 1-morphism $R^{\cat{G}}\circ L^{\cat{G}}: \cat{1}\hto \cat{1}$ which evaluates to the set $\Mor(\cat G)$ of morphisms of the skeletal groupoid.
+Concretely, therefore, a biunitary is an automorphism of $\Mor(\cat G)$ satisfying an algebraic condition; it plays the role of a generalized \Swap map in our groudit programming language.
 The following theorem determines this condition precisely.

 \begin{theorem} A biunitary on a skeletal groupoid $\G$ is a bijection $F: \morG \to \morG$ such that for all \mbox{$a,b \in \obG$}, we have:

 \end{theorem} \begin{proof} The equations of \autoref{fig:biunitarity}(a) say that $F$ is unitary, which means precisely that it acts as a permutation on $\morG$.
 The equations of \autoref{fig:biunitarity}(b) are equivalent to the composite of \autoref{fig:biunitarycalculation} being the identity.